-Active Health Clinic first started managing pain when we noticed many of our clients had chronic pain with their fatigue.
-Our clients with chronic pain responded well to our graded exercise therapy program, which we had used with chronic fatigue syndrome clients.
-Over time, and with more research into pain conditions, we developed more interest in treating these people who once were in the 'too hard basket'.
-Their exceptional responses to the exercise program were exciting and encouraged our development of our pain program.
+Active Health Clinic first started managing pain when we noticed many of our clients experienced chronic pain with their fatigue.
+Our clients with chronic pain responded well to our graded movement program.
+Over time, and with further research and professional development on pain conditions, we developed more interest in treating these people who once were in the 'too hard basket'.
+Their exceptional responses to our treatment were exciting and encouraged our development of our pain program.
 Cutting edge research into central sensitisation and the treatment of pain, as well as our own personal experience with pain, led us to believe that pain can be treated, not just managed, with appropriate care and time.
 Seeing our clients' success grows our passion for helping you win the fight against pain, too.

-Our rehabilitation program consists of 10-15 one-on-one, personalised sessions over 6-12 months.
+Our rehabilitation program consists of 10-15 individual, personalized sessions over 6-18 months.
 The sessions are aimed at helping you develop tools to treat your pain and help you manage it on your own, saving you money and time that might otherwise be spent on unnecessary treatment.

 The program covers: